 But getting a free flight for the same two destinations requires roughly 20,000 miles for most types of rewards programs.
 That means you would have to fly four round trips before you could get your coveted free ticket.

-With airline rewards, you get miles through a specific airline after making a trip and signing up with their frequent flyer program, so any miles obtained will be recorded on your account.
+With airline rewards, you earn airline miles through a specific airline just by flying with them and signing up for their frequent flyer program.
+Any miles obtained will be recorded on your account.
 After a certain amount of trips, you can redeem accumulated miles through that airline or one of its affiliates.

-When choosing which airline you would like to sign up with, you don’t have to stress too much about it because you can sign up for up to three alliances.
-Miles don’t expire as long as you have an open and active account — and don’t worry, to keep most accounts active you just have to not close them.
+Most airline miles don’t expire as long as you have an open and active account.
+To keep most accounts active you just have to not close them.